Talking Back By Bell Hooks

 6. Educate Yourself: Continuously learn about social justice issues, different perspectives, and historical contexts.
 Read books, articles, and blogs.
 Attend workshops and conferences.
 Engage in conversations with people from diverse backgrounds.
 The more you know, the better equipped you'll be to advocate for change.
 Be open to learning from others and challenging your own assumptions.

-7. Practice Self-Care: Engaging in social justice work can be emotionally draining.
-It's important to prioritize your own well-being.
+7. Practice Self-Care: Engaging in social justice work can be emotionally draining. make sure to prioritize your own well-being.
 Make time for activities that bring you joy, relaxation, and rejuvenation.
 Practice self-compassion and be kind to yourself.
 Taking care of yourself is not selfish; it's essential for sustaining your energy and commitment to social change.

 FAQ